-The Magna Carta, Queen Victoria, British Law or the Tiriti o Waitangi did not give the ownership of our rivers, lakes, seabed or foreshore to or foreshore to one group of New Zealand Citizens who are no longer,
+The Magna Carta, Queen Victoria, British Law or the Tiriti o Waitangi did not give the ownership of our rivers, lakes, seabed or foreshore to Maori, they are held in "trust" by the Crown for the people of New Zealand.
+Until it is proved otherwise, the Crown has no right to give our rivers, lakes, seabed or foreshore to one group of New Zealand Citizens who are no longer the "distinct race of people that signed the Tiriti o Waitangi in 1840".